MattKevan/kevan-11ty/src/articles/lineup.md

 status: "Finished"
 ---

-In 2013 I was invited by the Federation of British Artists to stage an exhibition of contemporary illustration at the Mall Galleries, their prestigious central London venue.
+In 2013 Illustrators\.co were invited by the Federation of British Artists to stage an exhibition of contemporary illustration at the Mall Galleries, their prestigious central London venue.

 With just six weeks to prepare, we exhibited a wide range of illustrators, from the world-famous to the up-and-coming, including the artists featured on our site, students from the University of Brighton and some of the UK's best graffiti writers.